JGCRI/pygcam/docs/source/gcamtool.rst

       ``~/sandboxes/MyProject/MyScenario`` using the configuration file
       ``~/MyProject/scenarios/MyScenario/config.xml``.

    gui : @replace
       .. _gui:

        Run the Graphical User Interface (GUI) generated from the command-line interface in a local web server available at http://127.0.0.1:8050.

    init : @replace
       .. _init:

-      Initialize key variables in the ~/.pygcam.cfg configuration file.
-Values not provided on the command-line are requested interactively.
+      Create the configuration file ~/.pygcam.cfg and initialize key variables, based on command-line arguments, or interactive prompts.
+See :doc:`initialize` for details.

    mcs : @replace
       .. _mcs: